daniel-salmon/make-latex/README.md

 ## About

-This repository forms a template for preparing documents and making personal notes using LaTeX.
-LaTeX let's us generate high-quality documents that include lots of mathematical scripts.
+This repository forms a template for preparing documents and making personal notes using LaTeX, which let's us generate high-quality documents that include lots of mathematical scripts.
 Moreover, most journals expect your submission to be in LaTeX, so maintaining notes in LaTeX throughout the course of a research project helps make publication more seamless.